-- MPO staff coordinated with Bike Walk Savannah (formerly Savannah Bicycle Campaign) in collecting bicycle/pedestrian counts at various locations. - MPO staff reviewed bicycle and pedestrian planning information and activities in the Savannah region. - MPO staff provided information on walking and bicycling activity, plans, and potential solutions when relevant for MPO plans or studies, or for other agencies' documents. - MPO staff maintained GIS data on existing and planned bicycle and pedestrian facilities and worked with SAGIS staff to publish updated layer. - MPO staff coordinated with Bike Walk Savannah and East Coast Greenway Alliance to evaluate and update the Non-motorized Transportation Plan, as needed, in conjunction with the development of the 2045 Metropolitan Transportation Plan. - MPO staff assisted the Coastal Regional Commission in the efforts to designate US Bike Route 1. - MPO staff participated in the Savannah Community Health Workshop.
+- MPO staff coordinated with Bike Walk Savannah and the City of Savannah in collecting bicycle/pedestrian counts at various locations. - MPO staff reviewed bicycle and pedestrian planning information and activities in the Savannah region. - MPO staff provided information on walking and bicycling activity, plans, and potential solutions when relevant for MPO plans or studies, or for other agencies' documents. - MPO staff maintained and updated GIS data on existing and planned bicycle and pedestrian facilities and worked with SAGIS staff to publish updated layer. - MPO staff updated the Non-motorized Transportation Plan through a working group comprised of Bike Walk Savannah, Tide to Town, Coastal Georgia Greenway, and other local municipalities and agencies.

 Project Description and Schedule24: This is a continuing activity.
-In FY 2020, MPO staff will do the following.
+In FY 2021, MPO staff will do the following.

-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Continue to maintain, evaluate and update the Non-motorized Transportation Plan.
+FY 2021 Activities Target Schedule (July 1, 2020 - June 30, 2021) Continue to maintain, evaluate and update the Non-motorized Transportation Plan.
 This may include research, analysis, and revision or creation of GIS data.
 Ongoing Coordinate with Bike Walk Savannah to collect pedestrian and bicycle counts at various locations within the planning area, as part of the National Bicycle and Pedestrian Documentation Project (NBPDP).
-September 2019 Conduct Bicycle and Pedestrian Planning activities and link them to land use planning and healthy living initiatives.
+September 2020 May 2021 Coordinate with the Savannah Mobility Advisory Council (MAC) to keep track of the bicycle, pedestrian and trail project development and implementation process.
+Bi-monthly Conduct Bicycle and Pedestrian Planning activities and link them to land use planning and healthy living initiatives.
 Ongoing Provide information on walking and bicycling activity, plans, and potential solutions when relevant for MPO plans or studies, or for other agencies' documents.
 As needed

-^{}To consolidate planning tasks as requested by GDOT Intermodal, FY 2020 bicycle and pedestrian planning activities related to transit improvements are covered under Task 4.11.
+To consolidate planning tasks as requested by GDOT Intermodal, bicycle and pedestrian planning activities related to transit improvements are covered under Task 4.11.